 - The applicant has been offered a job or starts a Thai company to employ himself/herself

-- The company requests that the applicant be given a non-immigrant visa so the company may apply for a Thai work permit for him/her
+- The company requests for the applicant to be issued with a non-immigrant visa so that the company may be able to apply for a work permit for the said applicant.

 You should apply for this visa within 30 days before you plan to depart your country.
 The Consulate or consular officer will ask for copies of the registration documents and financial statements from the company.